aazuspan/taskee/README.md

 taskee start dashboard -i 10
 ```

+> **Warning**
-Note: `taskee` doesn't set a minimum interval, but if updates occur too frequently you may run into rate limits for Earth Engine or Pushbullet.
+> `taskee` doesn't set a minimum interval, but if updates occur too frequently you may run into rate limits for Earth Engine or Pushbullet.

 ### Example